Author – Akanksha Agarwal

 - In 2015, Reliance Industries in partnership with Algenol, deployed India’s first Algenol algae production platform near the Reliance Jamnagar Refinery in Gujarat.

-- The Indian Oil Corporation has signed an agreement with PetroAlgae to license technology for the large-scale production of biofuel from microalgae.
+- The Indian Oil Corporation has signed an agreement with PetroAlgae to license the technology for large-scale biofuel production from microalgae.

 - Aban Infrastructure Pvt.
 Ltd. is another biotech company based in Chennai which has developed low-cost commercial scale open ponds for algal biomass cultivation specifically for biofuels and bioremediation.